 How do you Activate Water Beads?

 They start out as super tiny hard beads.
-To get them to their squishy glory, empty the tiny, dehydrated beads into a container (we used a clear storage bin), then add LOTS of water.
+To get them to their squishy glory, empty the tiny, dehydrated beads into a container like a clear storage bin, then add LOTS of water.

 The little beads are made from a water-absorbing polymer and as the beads absorb water, they will grow and grow.